am8850/ender3/README.md

 ## Design software

-I am still using tinkercad to do my designs.
+I am still using tinkercad design my parts.
 I also have started looking a FreeCad.

 ## Printing duplicates

-Sometimes you may want to print several duplicates of your parts.
+Sometimes you may want to print duplicates of your parts.
 Rather than printing one by one, import the STL into Cura and use the duplication command to create duplicates.

 ## Multi-color printing

 It is possible to print multiple colors with one extruder.
-Cura 4.0 has a nice gcode routing that makes the process very easy.
+Cura 4.0 has a nice gcode routine that makes the process very easy.
 You go to Setting/GCode Setting and add a routing to change filamente at a given layer number.
+Once you start your print, just follow the on-screen prompts.

 ## Other Issues